sumocoders/OAuthBundle/README.md

 ## Create an application in Azure

+When setting up the application a callback url is required.
+For an Azure application this is the following url: `/connect/azure/check`

 While creating the app you will need to define all roles that are present in the application.
 See [Configure the roles](#configure-the-roles).

-Full article: xxx

 ## Configure the roles
 * Go to the [Azure Portal](https://portal.azure.com/#allservices/category/All)